Anaygupta2005/disease_spread_model/README.md

 # Spread of Disease Simulator (MATLAB)

-This project implements a simplified **agent-based model** of disease transmission using MATLAB.
-It simulates the spread of an infection through a population over a fixed number of days and across multiple simulation runs.
-Each agent in the population has individual health status and interacts randomly with others, allowing for realistic, emergent patterns of disease progression.
+## A Martian Epidemiology Study Inspired by H.G.
+Wells

+This project implements a simplified **agent-based disease spread model** in MATLAB.
+But here's the twist: it's framed as a fictional epidemiological study on **Martians**, inspired by H.G.
+Wells' *The War of the Worlds*.

+It simulates how an unknown Earth-borne pathogen spreads through a closed Martian population over time.
+This makes it both a technically sound model of stochastic disease dynamics and a creative educational tool for exploring epidemic behavior in novel contexts.

 ## Overview

-The simulation categorizes individuals into four groups:
+Each Martian is classified daily as:
-- **NI**: Infected (incubating, not yet contagious)
+- **NI**: Infected (in incubation)
-- **NC**: Contagious (actively spreading the disease)
+- **NC**: Contagious (actively spreading)
-- **NHI**: Healthy but immune (recovered)
+- **NHI**: Healthy but Immune (recovered)
-- **NH**: Healthy and not immune
+- **NH**: Healthy with No Immunity (vulnerable)

-Over time, individuals transition between states based on incubation, contagiousness, and immunity periods defined using random intervals.
-The model assumes random daily interactions between agents and simulates disease transmission accordingly.
+These states evolve based on random interactions, incubation durations, contagious periods, and immunity windows.
+Immunity fades with time, allowing reinfection—echoing themes of vulnerability and decay central to H.G.
+Wells' original narrative.

 ## Features

-- Stochastic simulation with individual-level tracking
+- Stochastic simulation using individual agent tracking
-- Incubation and recuperation periods vary per person
+- Variable-length incubation, contagiousness, and immunity
-- Immunity wanes over time, allowing reinfection
+- Immunity decay and reinfection possible
-- Multiple simulation runs for statistical robustness
+- Multiple simulation runs to visualize variability
+- Visualizations and tables showing disease progression over time

-## Parameters
+## Martian Disease Model Parameters

-The function takes the following input arguments:

 ```matlab
 Results = SpreadOfDisease(N, a1, a2, b1, b2, c1, c2, DT_bar, NHo, NIo, NCo, NHIo, ND, NSIM)